Hold On Tight (Electric Light Orchestra song): Critical reaction

+Billboard called it an "affectionate tip-of-the-hat to '50s rock 'n' roll" that was inspired by "Jerry Lee Lewis' pumping piano style."
+Record World said it has "rockabilly lead vocals, soaring Beach Boys harmonies, patented ELO keyboard waves, and a good time for all."
+In its review of the album.
+Rolling Stone said that with its "synthesized rock & roll cellos" the song is an "all-weather [single] for the here and now," but reviewing the album as a whole, Rolling Stone expressed concern that "If ELO's not careful, they're going to end up becoming the kind of cheese that squirts out of an aerosol can."

 Music video

-At the time, the song's music video was the most expensive ever made, with a budget of approximately £40,000.
+At the time of its release, the song's music video was the most expensive ever made, with a budget of approximately £40,000.
 The mostly black and white video features footage of ELO playing the song in a lounge, intercut with scenes in the style of 1940s serial films featuring the band members, including violinist Mik Kaminski, who was no longer a band member nor had actually played on this song, "playing" a guitar.